 which ran from 2015-16, issuing a

 in 2016.
-Despite many good recommendations, the final one recommended a framework of legalised physician assisted suicide and euthanasia.
+Despite many good recommendations, the final recommendation, proposed a framework of legalised physician assisted suicide and euthanasia.

 At the end of 2016, the Victorian Government announced their response to the Inquiry and their intention to legislate for euthanasia and physician assisted suicide.